DOT Compliance Services

 If this is you and you would like to enroll, please click the button below:

 The consortium is set up for random testing for multiple employers regulated by U.S. Department of Transportation (DOT).
 All testing is performed in compliance with DOT drug and alcohol testing regulations 49 CFR Part 40 and applicable DOT Agency regulations.
 Random pools are updated and processed quarterly: January, April, July, and October.
-Reports are delivered to the DER immediately.If you are an employer with more than 49 safety sensitive covered positions, we recommend setting up an individual random pool for your drivers.
+Reports are delivered to the DER immediately.If you are an employer with more than 49 safety sensitive covered positions, we recommend setting up an individual random pool for your employees.

 To learn more visit our DOT Consortium Membership page.